Skip to content

 T1098 Account Manipulation

-Adversaries may manipulate accounts to maintain access to victim systems.
-Account manipulation may consist of any action that preserves adversary access to a compromised account, such as modifying credentials or permission groups.
-These actions could also include account activity designed to subvert security policies, such as performing iterative password updates to bypass password duration policies and preserve the life of compromised credentials.
+Adversaries may manipulate accounts to maintain and/or elevate access to victim systems.
+Account manipulation may consist of any action that preserves or modifies adversary access to a compromised account, such as modifying credentials or permission groups.1 These actions could also include account activity designed to subvert security policies, such as performing iterative password updates to bypass password duration policies and preserve the life of compromised credentials.

 In order to create or manipulate accounts, the adversary must already have sufficient permissions on systems or the domain.
 However, account manipulation may also lead to privilege escalation where modifications grant access to additional roles, permissions, or higher-privileged Valid Accounts.